No Snooping, Please!

 comes to snooping.
 There might be times a partner needs to

-phone/emails of his/her partner.
+snoop into the phone/emails of his/her partner.
 One wife

 said after being brutally wounded by her husbandís